bentoml/bentocloud-cicd-example/README.md

 # bentocloud-cicd-example

-An example BentoML project that demonstrate automated deployment with BentoCloud.
+An minimal example BentoML project that demonstrate automated deployment with BentoCloud.